 TACR3 (Tachykinin Receptor 3) is a Protein Coding gene.
-Diseases associated with TACR3 include hypogonadotropic hypogonadism 11 with or without anosmia and isolated gonadotropin-releasing hormone deficiency.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include tachykinin receptor activity.
-An important paralog of this gene is NPFFR1.
+Diseases associated with TACR3 include Hypogonadotropic Hypogonadism 11 With Or Without Anosmia and Kallmann Syndrome.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and tachykinin receptor activity.
+An important paralog of this gene is TACR1.

 UniProtKB/Swiss-Prot Summary for TACR3 Gene

 This is a receptor for the tachykinin neuropeptide neuromedin-K (neurokinin B).
 It is associated with G proteins that activate a phosphatidylinositol-calcium second messenger system.
 The rank order of affinity of this receptor to tachykinins is: neuromedin-K > substance K > substance P.